aangush/enzyme_engine/README.md

 ---

-This project was inspired by the technical limitations and bottlenecks I encountered working with poorly characterized biochemcial pathways for metabolic engineering, and by my use of the [Enzyme Function Initiative Tools](https://efi.igb.illinois.edu/).
-It is my attempt to streamline, optimize, and expand on comparative genomic context searching to discover functional "accessory" proteins for a pathway of interest.
+This project was inspired by the technical limitations and bottlenecks I encountered working with poorly characterized biochemical pathways for metabolic engineering, and by my use of the [Enzyme Function Initiative Tools](https://efi.igb.illinois.edu/).
+It is an attempt to streamline, optimize, and expand on comparative genomic context searching to discover functional "accessory" proteins for a pathway of interest.

 _Furthermore, this project was motivated by a desire to leverage comparative genomic and environmental context to characterize and harness biodiversity, offering a targeted alternative to black-box predictive models trained on insufficient data._